 The Company has implemented procedures intended to permit performance-based compensation to be deductible under Section 162(m).
-Under these procedures, at the outset of each fiscal year, the Compensation Committee establishes Section 162(m) performance targets for the components of an executive's compensation that are performance based.
+Under these procedures, at the outset of each fiscal year, the Compensation Committee establishes Section 162(m) performance targets for the components of an executive's compensation that are performance-based.
 The targets will be used solely for setting a maximum amount of bonus for which our NEOs are eligible for Section 162(m) purposes at various target thresholds.
 For example, cash bonuses may be conditioned on the achievement of a specified amount of budgeted OIBDA and/or net revenues.
-OIBDA is among the measures used by management to gauge operating performance and is used by investors, analysts and peer companies to value the Company and compare our performance to that of our peers.
-In November 2009, the Compensation Committee determined that the performance targets for fiscal 2010 would relate to the achievement of specified levels of budgeted OIBDA and/or net revenues.
+In November 2010, the Compensation Committee determined that the performance targets for fiscal 2011 would relate to the achievement of specified levels of budgeted OIBDA and/or net revenues.

-The 162(m) performance targets set by the Compensation Committee should generally allow us to take a tax deduction for the performance-based components of an executive's compensation.
-If the maximum Section 162(m) performance target is met in a given year, our NEOs are eligible to earn an annual cash bonus no greater than the maximum amount permitted under the Plan.
+The Section 162(m) performance targets set by the Compensation Committee should generally allow us to take a tax deduction for the performancebased components of an executive's compensation.
+If the maximum

+Section 162(m) performance target is met in a given year, our NEOs are eligible to earn an annual cash bonus no greater than the maximum amount permitted under the Plan.
 The maximum amount permitted under the Plan based on achievement of the specified performance targets is \$10 million for Messrs.
-Bronfman and Cohen and four times the target bonuses in effect at the beginning of the fiscal year for the other NEOs.
-If the maximum Section 162(m) performance target is not met, the maximum amount of bonus our NEOs are eligible to earn is decreased on a preestablished scale to reflect the maximum bonus established for the actual target level of performance achieved.
+Bronfinan and Cohen and four times the target bonuses in effect at the beginning of the fiscal year for the other NEOs.
+If the maximum Section 162(m) performance target is not met, the maximum amount of bonus our NEOs are eligible to earn is decreased on a pre-established scale to reflect the maximum bonus established for the actual target level of performance achieved.
 In practice, however, even if our NEOs are eligible for the maximum bonus amounts described, the Compensation Committee generally exercises its negative discretion and sets the actual bonus compensation by reference to the lower target bonus amount set forth in the respective employment agreements using the discretionary factors described above.